Key Takeaway

-Zepbound for Hashimoto's is not FDA-approved, but the science behind tirzepatide's dual-receptor mechanism makes it one of the most promising options for patients battling thyroid-related weight gain.
+Zepbound for Hashimoto's isn't FDA-approved, but the science behind tirzepatide's dual-receptor mechanism makes it one of the most promising options for patients battling thyroid-related weight gain.
 Zepbound activates both GIP and GLP-1 receptors, producing greater weight loss than single-receptor medications while also reducing inflammation and improving the insulin resistance that keeps Hashimoto's patients locked in a cycle of metabolic frustration.

-Understanding Hashimoto's and Weight
+How Hashimoto's and Weight

 Hashimoto's thyroiditis is the most common autoimmune disorder in the United States, affecting roughly 5% of the population .
 The condition causes the immune system to attack the thyroid gland, gradually destroying its ability to produce thyroid hormones.
 Even with levothyroxine replacement therapy, many patients find that weight management remains nearly impossible.